MSg Christopher “Chris” Blauvelt

 Wesley Chapel, FL

-With the goal of pursuing a law enforcement career, Christopher joined the Coast Guard immediately after high school.
-This was the beginning of a long military career, four of his eight years in Coast Guard were spent as a helicopter rescue swimmer.
-He then worked for the post office for a couple of years before deciding to join the Marine Corps, where he worked in Force Recon for five years.
-He left the military in early 2001 and quickly enlisted with the Connecticut Army National Guard after the 9/11 attacks.
+With the goal of pursuing a career in law enforcement, Chris joined the Coast Guard immediately after high school.
+Four of his eight years in the Coast Guard were spent as a helicopter rescue swimmer before he joined the Marine Corps, where he worked in Force Recon.
+He left the military in early 2001 and enlisted with the Connecticut Army National Guard after the 9/11 attacks.

-On April 4, 2010, during his first deployment, Master Sergeant Blauvelt was on a patrol in Laghman Province in Afghanistan with the 1st Battalion, 102nd Infantry Regiment, 42nd Infantry Division, when an improvised explosive device (IED) detonated under his vehicle.
-The blast caused the traumatic amputation of his right leg, spinal fractures, a fractured pelvis, and a traumatic brain injury (TBI).
-He was treated in Afghanistan before being transported to Landstuhl, Germany, and then Walter Reed Medical Center in Washington, D.C.
+On April 4, 2010, during his first deployment, Master Sergeant Blauvelt was on a patrol in Afghanistan with the 1st Battalion, 102nd Infantry Regiment, 42nd Infantry Division, when an improvised explosive device (IED) detonated under his vehicle.
+The blast resulted in the traumatic amputation of his right leg, spinal fractures, a fractured pelvis, and traumatic brain injury (TBI).
+He was treated in Landstuhl, Germany before returning stateside to Walter Reed Medical Center for additional rehabilitation.

-Originally from Connecticut, Christopher is choosing to build in Florida to be close to medical care.
+Originally from Connecticut, Chris chose to build his home in Florida to be close to medical care.

-Christopher says it’s an amazing feeling to have HFOT and their donors taking care of Veterans like himself.
+Chris says it’s an amazing feeling to have HFOT donors and supporters take care of Veterans like himself.
 “The gift of a mortgage free home is beyond generous and we are so grateful!”